Brookhaven considers special licensing for late-night clubs

-Brookhaven bars may be required to have earlier closing times — or pay a higher fee to stay open later — under a proposed that police officials believe will reduce crime along Buford Highway.
+Brookhaven bars may be required to have earlier closing times — or pay a higher fee to stay open later — under a proposal that police officials believe will reduce crime along Buford Highway.

 But after listening to a lengthy discussion by council members at a July 25 work session, one Buford Highway club owner said he didn’t know if the council was aware of what it was doing.